Glucksberg/Short-Mnemonics-2.0/README.md

 # Short-Mnemonics-2.0
 Mine for short-worded mnemonics that are easy to store and use

+New version additions:
+Colored output with time, iterations and character count.
+Now it keeps log
+You can choose a treshold and a count of times the same number shall repeat

 Execute the script using python and have fun

 Parameters: